Skip to content

 client-key-data: DATA+OMITTED

-You will notice that the cluster API endpoints (the server entries in your kubeconfig) are dynamically managed DNS addresses.
+Keep in mind that the cluster API endpoints (the server entries in your kubeconfig) are dynamically managed DNS addresses.
 Gardener in Cleura Cloud automatically created the DNS records upon shoot cluster creation.

 The DNS records will subsequently disappear when you delete the cluster.
 They also disappear when you hibernate the shoot cluster, and reappear when you wake it from hibernation.